JLSteenwyk/ClipKIT/docs/advanced/index.rst

 This section describes the trimming modes implemented in ClipKIT.
 If you are unsure which is appropriate for you, **we recommend using the default smart-gap trimming mode**.

-ClipKIT can be run with twelve different modes, which are specified with the -m/--mode argument.
+ClipKIT can be run with fourteen different modes, which are specified with the -m/--mode argument.
 *Default: 'smart-gap'*

 * smart-gap: dynamic determination of gaps threshold
 * entropy: trim sites above a normalized Shannon entropy threshold (default: 0.8)
 * gappy: trim all sites that are above a threshold of gappyness (default: 0.9)
+* block-gappy: trim contiguous runs of sites above a threshold of gappyness (default: 0.9)
 * gappyout: infer a gap threshold from alignment-wide gap distribution and trim above it (gappyout-inspired behavior; not strict trimAl compatibility)
+* composition-bias: trim sites above a normalized composition-bias threshold (default: 0.8)
 * kpic: keep only parsimony informative and constant sites
 * kpic-smart-gap: a combination of kpic- and smart-gap-based trimming
 * kpic-gappy: a combination of kpic- and gappy-based trimming